Package Traffic Controller (PTC)

 end

-The sequence diagram illustrates the path when JFrog Curation is enabled on the remote that resolves the package.
-If Curation is not enabled for that repository, the RepoCurationEngine steps and the approve/block branch do not occur.
+The sequence diagram shows the path when JFrog Curation is enabled on the remote that resolves the package.
+If Curation is not enabled, the curation policy check and approve/block branch do not occur.

 <YOUR_ARTIFACTORY_URL>/package-reroute?url=https%3A%2F%2Fregistry.npmjs.org%2Fexpress